amokan/off_broadway_redis/README.md

 This project provides:

-* `OffBroadwayRedis.Producer` - A GenStage producer that continuously pops items from a Redis list and acknowledges them after being successfully processed.
+* `OffBroadway.Redis.Producer` - A GenStage producer that continuously pops items from a Redis list and acknowledges them after being successfully processed.
-* `OffBroadwayRedis.RedisClient` - A generic behaviour to implement Redis clients.
+* `OffBroadway.Redis.RedisClient` - A generic behaviour to implement Redis clients.
-* `OffBroadwayRedis.RedixClient` - Default Redis client used by `OffBroadwayRedis.Producer`.
+* `OffBroadway.Redis.RedixClient` - Default Redis client used by `OffBroadway.Redis.Producer`.

 ## What is opinionated about this library?